jimbleslilley/bootcamp-project-2/README.md

 ## <a id="Extraction-header"></a>Data Extraction

 Two files are selected from Kaggle.com and both files are csv format.
-Both files are converted to panda DataFrams.
+Both files are converted to panda DataFrames.

 Dataframes are named as manufacturer and stocks_df.
 All the columns are listed for both Dataframes.